This program is co-sponsored by the University Honors Program (note: students do not need to be Honors students in order to participate).

 - CHID 499 / Honors 384C: Independent Project (2 credits I&S, VLPA)

-*Note that the fee stated above does not include the $450 UW Study Abroad Fee and the $350 CHID Fee.
-Additional costs include, but are not limited to: airfare, Study Abroad Insurance ($1.64/day), and personal spending money.
-Remember that these costs will differ by program.
+*Note that additional costs include, but are not limited to: airfare, Study Abroad Insurance ($1.64/day), and personal spending money.
+These costs will differ by program.
 Be sure to read our Fees, Financing, and Withdrawal information for details about the fee structure and payment schedule.